tangible-landscape/r.in.kinect/README.md

 Check other PCL dependencies [here](http://pointclouds.org/documentation/tutorials/compiling_pcl_posix.php) and install whatever you might need for different PCL components.

+We also need opencv:

+    sudo apt-get install libopencv-dev

 Then install GRASS GIS 7.
 First install [dependencies](https://grasswiki.osgeo.org/wiki/Compile_and_Install_Ubuntu#Current_stable_Ubuntu_version) including [PROJ4, GEOS, GDAL](https://grasswiki.osgeo.org/wiki/Compile_and_Install_Ubuntu#Using_pre-compiled_dev_Packages_for_PROJ.4.2C_GEOS_and_GDAL).
 Then configure GRASS GIS, use [command here](https://grasswiki.osgeo.org/wiki/Compile_and_Install_Ubuntu#GRASS_GIS) but scroll down to GRASS GIS 7 example configuration and do what the note below says.
 Then run `make`.

 Finally clone this repository and try to compile it with `make MODULE_TOPDIR=path/to/grass`.
 You might need to edit the Makefile when an error ocurrs.
 Finally, `make install` in GRASS folder is optional, without it you can launch GRASS as `./bin.x86_64-pc-linux-gnu/grass71.